 Bachelor of Science in Computer Science

 The Bachelor of Science degree in Computer Science is accredited by the Computing Accreditation Commission (CAC) of the Accreditation Board for Engineering and Technology (ABET).
 The curriculum specified for the Bachelor of Science degree is more traditional and somewhat more flexible in that it prepares the student for a wide range of careers as well as for graduate degree programs in computer science.

 The Bachelor of Arts degree program is more specifically oriented toward the area of business applications and, in particular, is designed to enable students to pursue a fifth year of studies leading to an MBA degree.

 Concentrations for BS and BA Programs

-Computer science majors can use their electives to form an optional concentration in five different computer science areas: computer graphics and game development; computer networks and security; database and systems; software engineering and application development; or artificial intelligence and robotics.
+Computer science majors can use their electives to form an optional concentration in five different computer science areas: cyber security; data science; artificial intelligence and machine learning; software engineering and system development; and computer networks and distributed systems.
 Computer science majors must take three courses (out of their 400-level electives) from a particular topic to receive a concentration in that area.
-Concentrations will not appear on the diploma but will be stated on a certificate issued by the department.
+Concentrations will not appear on the diploma but will be stated on a certificate issued by the computer science program.
 The list of the courses for each concentration is as follows:

 Developed by technical professionals from ABET’s member societies, our criteria focuses on what students experience and learn.